StevenAndrews-II/DJI_Tello_link/README.md

 ## 🚀 Installation

-This library depends on Python’s standard library modules:
+This API depends on Python’s standard modules:

 - `socket`
 - `threading`